-We are purchasing a newly constructed flat in Bridlington and my solicitor is informing me that she is duty bound to the lender to disclose incentives from the builder.
-I am under pressure to sign contracts and I don't want to prolong deal. is my lawyer playing by the book?
+My wife and I are buying a newly built apartment in Bridlington and my lawyer is informing me that she is duty bound to the mortgage company to reveal incentives from the developer.
+I am nearing the developer’s deadline to sign contracts and I would rather not prolong matters. is my lawyer playing by the book?

-You should not exchange unless you have been advised to do so by your conveyancer.
-A precondition to being on a mortgage company panel is to comply with the UK Finance Lenders’ Handbook conditions.
+You should not exchange unless you have been advised to do so by your solicitor.
+A precondition to being on a lender panel is to comply with the UK Finance Lenders’ Handbook provisions.
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

 I have been recommended a conveyancing solicitor in Bridlington.
 I I would like to check whether they are accepted on the National Westminster Bank conveyancing panel.
 Could you or the lender confirm if they are on the panel?